 Rock back and forth from foot to foot to find balance point.

 Look ahead, not down.
 Makes it easier to balance.
+And we go where we look (so looking down increases our tendency to fall).

 Wiggle turn handlebars to see what that feels like while trying to do stationary balance.